Sidney Abram Weltmer: Personal life

 On October 8, 1879, Weltmer married Mary Genoa (Adair) Stone.
 They had five children together: Ernest, Silas W., Stella, Tracy, and Beulah.

 Weltmer was involved in Nevada in several of the fraternal and civic associations that developed in the late 19th century: he was a Knights Templar (Freemasonry) and Thirty-second Degree Mason, an Elk, an Odd Fellow, a Knight of Pythias, and an initiate in the fourth degree of Atlantian Mystics, although he was not yet bound by oath.

-Weltmer died in Nevada, Vernon County, Missouri on December 6, 1930 and was buried there.
+Weltmer died in Nevada, Vernon County, Missouri, on December 6, 1930, and was buried there.

 Weltmer Institute

 Weltmer took a partner, Joseph H. Kelly from Sedalia, teaching him the principles of what he called his "science".
-Together they founded the firm of Weltmer & Kelly in Nevada, Missouri on February 19, 1897, and began to give sessions.
+Together they founded the firm of Weltmer & Kelly in Nevada, Missouri, on February 19, 1897, and began to give sessions.
 As the number of attendees increased, they bought a building to suit them, providing rooms for patients and also space for their classes in the thought transference and "magnetic healing" that Weltmer promoted.
 They opened this facility, known as the American School of Magnetic Healing, on July 1, 1898.
 Weltmer served as president and Kelly as secretary and treasurer.
 Within a few years so many patients were attracted from a wide area that the railroad added trains to its schedules to support this business.

 Weltmer asserted that a combination of clairvoyance and hypnotic suggestion could cure diseases such as asthma, tobacco addiction and insanity.
 A ten-day course cost $100.
 In addition to holding lectures in an auditorium that could seat several hundred people, he published numerous tracts about his system and attracted an increasing number of patients, up to hundreds per day.
 He and Kelly trained more assistants and numerous stenographers were hired for the mail order business of classes by mail.
 By 1903 the Institute had claimed to reach 75,000 patients, curing most.

 Members of the medical community widely condemned Weltmer, charging him with being a fraudster.
-Dr. Prenton W. Pope wrote "The Expose of Weltmerism: Magnetic Healing De-magnetized," a 1900 review in The Sanitarian, published by the Medico-Legal Society of New York.
+Dr. Preston W. Pope wrote "The Expose (sic) of Weltmerism: Magnetic Healing De-magnetized," a 1900 review in The Sanitarian, published by the Medico-Legal Society of New York.
 He described Weltmerism as an "anti-Christian method" devoted to "chicanery and money-getting."
-Dr. E. L. Priest from the Missouri Medical Association denounced the Weltmer Institute.
-Pastor Dr. Charles M. Bishop, from the Centenary Methodist Church, published his negative reviews in the Christian Advocate, published in St. Louis, Missouri.
+Dr. Eugene Leslie Priest from the Missouri Medical Association denounced the Weltmer Institute.
+Pastor Dr. Charles McTyeire Bishop, from the Centenary Methodist Church, published his negative reviews in the Christian Advocate, published in St. Louis, Missouri.